 Oxford is centrally located and easily accessed from other major cities in the UK, and is only 50 minutes from London.
 The city is well-served by public transport from a number of major airports and international stations including direct and frequent buses from London Heathrow and London Gatwick airports, and direct trains from Birmingham airport.

 A small university city, Oxford is easily navigable and students are quickly able to settle in and feel comfortable.
 The city has a bustling centre, with numerous shops, restaurants and cafes, as well as opportunities to explore the rich history and culture through museums, galleries and theatres.

 Located in the heart of the city, OISE Oxford has three floors, stylishly combining modern décor with exposed wooden beams and listed window facades.
 The one-to-one classes take place in small, purpose-built rooms.
 Rooms for small groups are equipped with a whiteboard and some with a screen.
 There are also common areas for socialising, relaxing and group and self-study.

 Oxford is a hub of history, culture and academia, and the school exposes its students to the best of the city.
 With over 1000 years of recorded history there is a wealth of culture for students to discover as part of the school’s cultural programme, including world-class museums and galleries, being inspired by the colleges of the university and exploring the historic streets.
 Students are also able to experience unique local activities such as punting, alongside trips to historic pubs and theatre and cinema trips.
 The school also organises walking tours to familiarise students with the city and give them a deep understanding of its rich history.

-The price includes 10 - 25 hours of tuition per week, half-board accommodation in a homestay and a cultural programme.
+The price includes tuition, half-board accommodation in a homestay and a cultural programme.